If The World Stopped, How Important Would All of Your Appointments Be?

 It might be fair to say that if some major tragedy hit us, a lot of our everyday activities would pale in comparison.
 They would lose priority, and relevance.
 After September 11, 2001 I was shut out of my office on Wall Street for 3 weeks.
 Upon return, everything on my desk just didn’t seem… Continue reading If The World Stopped, How Important Would All of Your Appointments Be?

 “Surely, consumers argue, tanning salons wouldn’t be allowed if they were harmful – would they?”
 This is an example of social validation that Margaret Heffernan covers in her book Willful Blindness.
-Even though both The U.S Department of Health and Human Service, plus the International Agency for Research on Cancer both state that tanning beds have… Continue reading Willful Money Blindness & Social Pressures
+Even though both The U.S Department of Health and Human Service, plus the International Agency for Research on Cancer both state that tanning beds have… Continue reading Do You Have Willful Money Blindness?

 Many couples don’t want to talk about money.
 The reasons run from “It will ruin the romance” to “I don’t want to rock the boat”.
 Love and marriage are perceived as pure, hopeful, and precious – and money is often considered dirty, callous, or controversial.
-Here is why this thinking is completely wrong, and how… Continue reading The Raw Effect Of Money Secrets On Love & Marriage
+Here is why this thinking is completely wrong, and how… Continue reading Money Secrets

 Not Saving?
 Not Your Fault – Blame Subconscious Money Attitudes

-We all have money attitudes of one nature or another.
+We all have subconscious money attitudes of one nature or another.
 You may have heard your parents say over and over “don’t ask for things; you should be grateful for what you get”.
-Guilty words like this may discourage you from ever seeking a promotion at work.
-Or “if you are a good person and do what’s… Continue reading Not Saving?
+Words like this that generate a feeling of guilt may discourage you from ever seeking a promotion at work.
+Or “if you are… Continue reading Not Saving?
 Not Your Fault – Blame Subconscious Money Attitudes

 I just finished reading Rich Dad Poor Dad.
 And I enjoyed the contrarian viewpoint on money and what it should mean.
 The suggestion that a house is a liability rather than an asset is thought provoking.
 Is a house just our emotion conquering our logical brain?
-Robert T. Kiyosaki, author of Rich Dad Poor Dad, sums up… Continue reading Losing Money? : The $100,000 Noose Around Your Neck
+Growth Over +20 Years Of course, the alternative to… Continue reading Losing Money?
+The $100,000 Noose Around Your Neck